+Up to 80 percent of women with fibroids can be treated with uterine artery embolization (UAE), which is also known as uterine fibroid embolization (UFE).
 Uterine fibroids are benign tumors that form on the uterus.
 They occur most often in women between the ages of 35 and 50.
 African-American women and those with a family history are more likely to develop fibroids.
 Even though these tumors are not malignant, they can cause prolonged bleeding, anemia, abdominal swelling and pelvic pain.
 They are also the leading cause of hysterectomy in pre-menopausal women.
-Up to 80 percent of women with fibroids can be treated with uterine fibroid embolization (UFE).
 For women who do not meet the criteria for the minimally invasive procedure, surgical procedures are available to remove fibroids.

 UAE is a non-surgical radiology procedure that may help reduce inflammation and pain from uterine fibroids.

 - Women who have been screened to rule out possible infection, malignancy, and pregnancy

 - Women who understand that long-term data with regard to fertility have not been fully evaluated